Browsing page 1 of words meaning nature (34 words total)

 - people who criticize a position but offer no constructive alternative.

 Citation from "Fenty on WAMU-FM: 'I'm the One Making the Tough Decisions'", WashingtonCityPaper.com - City Desk (blog), Mike DeBonis, Apr.
-9 2010 blacked out to resolve Google's penalty against this site.
+9 2010 censored in hope of resolving Google's penalty against this site.

 Last edited on Apr 10 2010.
 Submitted by Walter Rader (Editor) from Sacramento, CA, USA